 Let’s just start by saying the Milwaukee 2551-20 M12 Fuel Surge is an incredibly impressive tool.
 Starting with power, we’re seeing fastening torque that’s not too far from the M18 Fuel Surge.

 *Note – we measure fastening torque by the amount of torque it takes to break a fastened nut on our rig.
 The result is not intended to replace manufacturer’s specifications.
-Check out the details here.
+Check out our best impact driver article for more info.

 In terms of nut-busting torque, the Milwaukee 2551 Surge consistently broke 2400 in-lbs (200 ft-lbs).
 Like its fastening torque, it’s stronger than any of the 12V impact drivers we’ve tested.